Phraust/BFGMiner-SMSMonitor/README.md

 A simple python script that connects to BFGMiner and monitors the status of your mining hardware.
 If any devices drop off, it can restart BFGMiner and send you either an SMS, E-Mail or both.

 This is a work in progress, and was originally written by a friend.
-PolrPaul from the Butterfly Labs forum also helped out a bunch by including SMS messagins via Google Voice.
+PolrPaul from the Butterfly Labs forum also helped out a bunch by including SMS messaging via Google Voice.

 *I have been using this with BFGMiner 3.1.1 on OSX using both Butterfly Labs SC Singles and their BitForce FPGA Singles, so I haven't tested it with any other hardware.*